sagar-bei031/EmbeddedTutorials/_sources/intermediate_tutorial/crc.rst.txt

    printf("CRC-8: 0x%02X\n", remainder);

-Please see `this article <https://www.sunshine2k.de/articles/coding/crc/understanding_crc.html>`__ and go through it to understand the CRC algorithm in detail.
+Please see :newtab:`this article <https://www.sunshine2k.de/articles/coding/crc/understanding_crc.html>` and go through it to understand the CRC algorithm in detail.
 Take your time.
 Get a good understanding of the algorithm.
 This article is the best one, I have found on the internet.

 After you know CRC-8, now it easy to understand other type.
 CRC8-8 is worth for small size of data but for bigger chunk or less collision, CRC-16 or CRC-32 are used.